Skip to main content

 1. Helwit Blueberry Medium

 Helwit is known for gentle, low-pH formulations.
-Their blueberry variant uses soft fleece and moderate nicotine, making it ideal for gum-sensitive users.
-The fruity flavour masks any chemical notes, and the slow release minimizes irritation spikes.
+Their blueberry variant uses soft fleece and moderate nicotine, making it a useful starting point for gum-sensitive users.
+The fruity flavour masks any chemical notes, and the slower release may feel less sharp than stronger products.

 2. Zyn Gentle Mint Mini S1